San Diego's 10 Greatest Teams

 Now, imagine beating the Patriots in a championship game.
 The Philadelphia Eagles just did it .
 The New York Giants did it twice in 5 years.
 In 1963 -- or, more accurately, on January 5, 1964, at Balboa Stadium, in Balboa Park just outside downtown San Diego -- the Chargers walloped the team then known as the Boston Patriots, 51-10.
 It was the most points scored in either an NFL or an AFL Championship Game, under any name, between the 1957 and 1989 seasons.
 The Pats were so badly beaten, they didn't make the Playoffs again for 13 years.

 Paul Lowe and Tobin Rote

 But the Chargers of the early and mid-'60s were not only a championship team, they were also an exciting team.
 With a great passing attack designed by head coach Sid Gillman, a good running game, and the AFL's 1st great defense -- their line was known as the Fearsome Foursome before that of the NFL's Los Angeles Rams was -- they were the 1st AFL team that could be taken seriously.

 Indeed, of the 6 AFL Champions that didn't get the chance to play the NFL Champions in the Super Bowl, the Chargers probably stood the best chance of beating the older league's titlists, as that season's Chicago Bears, while excellent, were not overwhelming like the decade's Green Bay Packers.

 The 1963 Chargers remain the only San Diego major league team, in any sport, to go as far as the rules of the time allowed them to go.
 It wasn't a "World Championship," but it's the best they've ever done.
 And it was sustained excellence for a few years.
-So this is the greatest San Diego team of them all.
+So, unless the Padres go on a good run in the 2020s, or the city gets a team in another sport that can do so, this is the greatest San Diego team of them all.